Did you miss this year’s Northeast Universities Development Consortium conference, or NEUDC? I did, unfortunately!

 The December 31, 2015 issue of the New England Journal of Medicine published an article by Snowden et al. that compared outcomes for births planned at a hospital vs. at home or at a freestanding birth center.
 I’ll discuss the findings and identification in a little bit (you can see the NYT article by Pam Belluck here).
 But, I actually want to discuss the characteristics of women who plan their births at a hospital vs. elsewhere.

-This is the sixth post in our series of blogs by graduate students on the job market this year.
+This is the eleventh in our series of posts by students on the job market this year.

 When men desire nearly three times as many additional children as their wives and possess most of the decision-making power in the household, the stark difference in fertility preferences leads to excess fertility and welfare losses for wives.